junkbotix/toy-rc-car-robot-platform/steering/README.md

 My best guess is that these wires serve in some manner to inhibit or "limit" the h-bridge output, perhaps to prevent it from drawing too much current, or maybe to automatically center it, or something of that nature.

 Until I can reverse-engineer a schematic for that section of the controller board (not a trivial task), it may remain a mystery.
 Further testing of direct control may reveal additional clues, too.

+## More thoughts

+After doing the fixes to the wiring, adding a battery, and turning it on, I noticed that the vehicle automatically "recentered" the front wheels.
+I believe this is actually the purpose of the additional wires, a kind of primitive servomechanism system to keep the car going straight when the steering actuator isn't active (being steered left or right).
+It might be that due to the size of the vehicle (larger than many or most TX2/RX2 chipset RC vehicles), it needed this kind of system to make it drivable at speed.
+Again, all of this is a guess without an actual schematic.
+I do find it a fascinating aspect of the platform!